yoonjk/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION-ACTION.md

 ![](_attatchments/mvi-action/MVI-action-detection-Step5.2.png)

 3. In this section, you will see some of the details and information about the deployed model and the API endpoint for any potential future app integration.
 Upload your new test videos in the box outlined in red in the below screenshot.
+If you downloaded the **MVI-Dataset** folder and used either the training videos to train your own model or the pre-trained model zip file, upload all the videos found in the "Testing_Dataset".

 ![](_attatchments/mvi-action/MVI-action-detection-Step5.3.png)

-4. First, upload a video of you twisting the cap on the water bottle.
+4. First, upload a video of twisting the cap on the water bottle.

 ![](_attatchments/mvi-action/MVI-action-detection-Step5.4.png)